microprediction/microprediction/docs/predict.md

 ## Submitting predictions

-Conceptually speaking, on microprediction to "predict" is to supply the following:
+Conceptually speaking, to "predict" is to supply the following:

  - A list of *225* float
  - A delay, which must be 70, 310, 910 or 3555 seconds.